menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 **To configure SNMP Monitoring on appliances**:

 1. Locate the specific appliance for which you want to configure SNMP monitoring.
-2. On the :guilabel:`Action` menu, select :guilabel:`SNMP configuration`.
-You can also access this option on the Row menu :guilabel:`...`.
+2. Select :guilabel:`Configure SNMP` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.
-3. The SNMP configuration dialog box opens with several options:
+3. The Configure SNMP dialog box opens with several options:

    .. image:: ../../images/appliances-snmp-10.6.png
       :width: 60%